bkirkby/covid-sim-server/README.md

 the pre-requisites for the server to install this application on are:
 * node.js must be installed on the server
 * must be able to unpack packed node.js application
-* the server must have signed certificates for https (tls) communication
-  1. to create a self-signed cert do the follow:
-  2. `openssl req -nodes -new -x509 -keyout server.key -out server.cert`
-  3. follow the prompts to create a key cert. use (this guide)[https://flaviocopes.com/express-https-self-signed-certificate/] if you need help.
 * the server must be reachable by ip address and whatever port number(s) you specify in the .env file. make sure to record the ip address.

 ## install instructions